-Jalaj Bhandari is a PhD student in Operations Research at Columbia University, working with Garud Iyengar and Daniel Russo.
-His thesis work explores the foundations of commonly used Reinforcement learning algorithms, like TD learning and policy gradient methods, from an optimization perspective.
-He has also done research work in approximate Bayesian inference, specically in designing efficient Markov Chain Monte Carlo (MCMC) methods for posterior sampling.
-He is interested in pushing the frontiers of Reinforcement learning (and more broadly machine learning) theory to design sample efficient and robust algorithms, motivated by applications to real world problems.
+Jalaj Bhandari is a PhD student in operations research at Columbia University, working with Garud Iyengar and Daniel Russo.
+His thesis work explores the foundations of commonly used reinforcement learning algorithms, like TD learning and policy gradient methods, from an optimization perspective.
+He has also done research work in approximate Bayesian inference, specifically in designing efficient Markov Chain Monte Carlo (MCMC) methods for posterior sampling.
+He is interested in pushing the frontiers of reinforcement learning (and more broadly machine learning) theory to design sample efficient and robust algorithms, motivated by applications to real world problems.

 - Theory of Reinforcement Learning, Fall 2020.
-Fellow.
+Swiss Re Fellow.